๐Ÿ—๏ธHistory of Architecture

 Why This Matters

-On exams, you're being tested on your ability to identify defining structural elements, explain why certain forms emerged when they did, and connect architectural choices to broader historical movements like the Renaissance's humanism or the Enlightenment's rationality.
-Don't just memorize dates and building names—know what concept each style illustrates: Is it about engineering innovation?
+On exams, you're tested on your ability to identify defining structural elements, explain why certain forms emerged when they did, and connect architectural choices to broader historical movements like the Renaissance's humanism or the Enlightenment's rationality.
+Don't just memorize dates and building names.
+Know what concept each style illustrates: Is it about engineering innovation?
 Religious expression?
 Reaction against a previous movement?
 That's what separates a passing answer from an excellent one.

 Sacred and Monumental: Ancient Architecture

 The earliest architectural traditions emerged to serve divine and political power.
-These styles prioritized permanence, monumentality, and cosmic alignment—buildings weren't just shelters but statements of eternal authority.
+These styles prioritized permanence, monumentality, and cosmic alignment.
+Buildings weren't just shelters but statements of eternal authority.

 Ancient Egyptian Architecture (c.
-3000–30 BCE)
+3000โ€“30 BCE)

-• Hieroglyphic programs covered walls with religious texts and scenes of daily life, making architecture a narrative medium
+• Hieroglyphic programs covered walls with religious texts and scenes of daily life, making architecture a narrative medium where the building itself told a story.

 Ancient Greek Architecture (c.
-800–50 BCE)
+800โ€“50 BCE)

 Ancient Roman Architecture (c.
-500 BCE–500 CE)
+500 BCEโ€“500 CE)

 Medieval Sacred Architecture